 The REPUBLIC OF IRELAND:

-In 1922, after the Irish War of Independence, the 26 counties of the Republic of Ireland became the IRISH FREE STATE.
+In 1922, after the Irish War of Independence, the 26 counties of the Republic of Ireland became Saorstát Éireann, the Irish Free State.
 This means in some respects it was still connected to Britain politically, but was governed by its own parliament, instead of the English parliament at Westminster.

-In 1937 with the drafting of the Constitution of Ireland, the name of the Irish Free State was officially declared as ´EIRE (accent over the first 'e'), in English, IRELAND.
+In 1937 with the drafting of the Constitution of Ireland, the name of the Irish Free State was officially declared as ÉIRE, in English, IRELAND.

-In 1949, the remaining powers of the British monarch were removed, all ties to the constitutional monarchy of Britain were severed, and Ireland declared itself the REPUBLIC OF IRELAND.
+In 1949, the remaining powers of the British monarch were removed, all ties to the constitutional monarchy of Britain were severed, and Ireland was declared as the REPUBLIC OF IRELAND.

 The Constitution of Ireland states, "[t]he name of the State is Éire, or, in the English language, Ireland".
 Irish statute law of 1948 offers clarification.
 It states that Poblacht na hÉireann, in the English language, the Republic of Ireland, is "the description of the State" not its official name.

 Whether you call it Éire, Ireland, or the Republic of Ireland, this is an entirely separate country from the UK.
 Its citizens are subject only to Irish laws and conventions.
 It is a member of the European economic community, so its currency is the Euro, not the British Sterling Pound.

 In terms of your research, depending on the time period you are searching, you may come across these various designations on documents about your ancestors.